HaxeFoundation/haxe-evolution/proposals/0013-destructor.md

 ### The goal of a destructor

 Destructors are primarily used to free open or mobilized resources during a object instanciation or runtime.
 Trying to achieve this currently is not possible because we do not have access to a hook for knowing when an object is going "out of scope" (understand: the object within its scope is terminated and will be garbage collected).
-Other languages do not provide this kind of hook but expose a destructor developers can override to perform their own logic.
+Other languages might provide this kind of hook, and some expose a destructor method developers can override to perform their own logic.

 ### Example of usage